 Shopify templates

-Here, you'll find a significantly larger selection of free and paid template designs specifically geared toward e-commerce.
-The themes are conversion-optimized, responsive, and flexibly customizable.
+Shopify offers a much wider selection of free and paid themes built specifically for e-commerce.
+Themes are conversion-focused, responsive, and highly customizable.

-Especially in collaboration with a Shopify Plus agency or experienced Shopify developers , individual layouts and conversion funnels can be created.
+Especially with a Shopify Plus agency or experienced developers, you can create custom layouts and conversion funnels.

-This modularity is essential for growth-oriented shops that don't want to be trapped in a rigid design system.
+This modularity is essential for growth-focused stores that don’t want to get stuck in a rigid design system.

 criterion |